- Primate behavioral ecology

 - Fitness costs and health impacts of parasitism in natural populations

-- Biocomplexity - fractal analysis as an indicator of complexity loss or increased stereotypy in disease
+- Biocomplexity - fractal analysis as an indicator of complexity loss or increased stereotypy in stress and disease

 Infectious Disease Ecology